overcharged ac system gauge readings

 • If it shows 250 PSI / 30 PSI, it means you have air somewhere in the system.

-• If it shows 250 PSI / 50 PSI, it means the condenser is not cooling, and the system is overcharged.
-Meaning the condenser may be blocked.
+• If it shows 250 PSI / 50 PSI, it means the condenser is not cooling and the system is overcharged.
+Meaning condenser may be blocked.

-• If it shows 160 PSI / 10 PSI, it means that the evaporator could be frosted, has a faulty low-pressure pipe, or a clogged expansion valve.
+• If it shows 160 PSI / 10 PSI, it means that the evaporator could be frosted, a faulty low pressure pipe, or clogged expansion valve.

 • If it shows 150 PSI / 30 PSI, it means that there is water in the system.